Exploratory Analysis · Funnel · 2024

 Purchased~1,070~26~1,146 sec

-Pageviews and time on site act as strong proxies for purchase intent, suggesting these metrics could power engagement-based targeting or personalization triggers.
+Pageviews and time on site are strong proxies for purchase intent and could support targeting or personalization triggers.

 Desktop Converts 5× More Than Mobile